Facts about Florida for each letter of the alphabet.

 Florida has a variety of LIBRARIES including public libraries and University Libraries.
 It also has law libraries and special libraries.
 The State Library is in Tallahassee.
 Florida has a Poet Laureate and celebrates National Poetry Month.

-Florida has many LIGHTHOUSES.
+Florida has had many LIGHTHOUSES and many are active.
 Some of the them have keepers and some offer tours.
+Amelia Island Light is the oldest in the state.
 The St. Augustine Lighthouse is one of the oldest on the East Coast.
 The towers of offshore lighthouses had skeleton iron construction to resists huricanes.
 The American Shoal lighthouse was honored on a series of postage stamps on American lighthouses.
 The most important aspect of a lighthouse is the light that comes from the tower.

 In certain areas of Florida, some MINERALS are of economic importance and are mined.
 Bone Valley is the most productive phosphate rock mining area in the world.
 Mulberry is considered the Phosphate Capital of the world.
 Florida has 3 major rock types - igneous, metamorphic, and sedimentary, and much of the state is covered by sediment rocks.
 The Kennedy Space Center features a moon rock, and the State Gem is a Moonstone.
 The U.S. Geological Survey has programs in Florida and maps of the geology of the state.